pandas-dev/pandas/doc/source/basics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may wish to take an object and reindex its axes to be labeled the same as
 another object.
-While the syntax for this is straightforwad albeit verbose, it
+While the syntax for this is straightforward albeit verbose, it
 is a common enough operation that the ``reindex_like`` method is available to
 make this simpler: